 Rick's Free Auto Repair Advice

-If your engine thermostat is working properly; not stuck open or closed and you think you can improve engine cooling by removing it, think again.
+If your engine thermostat is working properly; not stuck open or closed and you think you can improve an engine overheating problem by removing it, think again.
+There are no benefits to removing your thermostat.
+It’s not a fix for an overheating problem.

-Removing the thermostat can actually worsen the overheating problem
+Removing your thermostat can actually make your overheating problem eve worse

-Removing your engine thermostat will not prevent overheating. coolant thermostatIn fact, removing your thermostat can make an overheating problem even worse.
-That’s because the thermostat creates a small restriction in the cooling system which allows the coolant to take on more heat.
-When you remove the thermostat, you remove that restriction and the coolant flows faster, taking on less heat and actually increasing the engine temperature.
+Removing the thermostat will not prevent overheating. coolant thermostatIn fact, removing it can make an overheating problem even worse.
+In normal operation, the thermostat creates a small restriction in the cooling system.
+That restriction slows coolant flow slightly, increasing “dwell time” between the coolant and the engine, allowing it to pick up more heat and carry that heat to the radiator.

-Removing the thermostat can cause a P0128 trouble code
+Removing it will cause a P0128 trouble code

 In addition to monitoring ECT for operating temperature, the ECM’s in most late model vehicle also monitor the time it takes for the engine to reach operating temperature.
 It knows the cold start ECT and IAT, RPM and MPH.
 Based on those values, it calculates how long the engine should take to reach operating temperature.
 If the ECT doesn’t report operating temperature within that time window, the ECM will set a P0128 trouble code.